light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 The UI also supports tabs, custom accordions, columns and other things.
 Full information on node titles is available [here](/docs/titles.md)

+Also due to [this ComfyUI_frontend bug](https://github.com/Comfy-Org/ComfyUI_frontend/issues/7185) the node titles are not saved if they are the only changed thing.
+So if you have problem with saving node titles, you need to make a dummy change, e.g. increment seed, and then press Ctrl+S

 ## Roadmap to version 2.0
 - Audio and Boolean elements support